Catalytic Transformations of Pure Entangled States: Supplemental Material

 If $H_\psi(C|A) < 0$, then Charlie merges his system with Alice by using catalytic QSM.
 As a result, Alice and Bob will end up with a state having entanglement entropy $H\left(\psi^B\right)$.
 Note that $H_\psi(C|A) < 0$ is equivalent to $H\left(\psi^B\right) < H\left(\psi^A\right)$.
 On the other hand, if $H_\psi(C|B) \leq 0$, then Charlie merges his system with Bob, leaving Alice and Bob with a state having entanglement entropy $H\left(\psi^A\right)$.
 Since $H_\psi(C|B) \leq 0$ is equivalent to $H\left(\psi^A\right) \leq H\left(\psi^B\right)$, this proves that via catalytic LOCC it is possible to convert $\ket{\psi}^{RAB}$ into a quantum state $\ket{\phi}^{AB}$ having entanglement entropy

-The converse can be proven by using the properties of the squashed entanglement~\cite{Christandl_2004}, in particular that for pure states it corresponds to the entanglement entropy and does not increase under catalytic LOCC, see Theorem~\ref{thm:SquashedEntanglement}.
-Since any tripartite LOCC protocol is also bipartite with respect to any bipartition, it must be that
+The converse can be proven by using the properties of the squashed entanglement~\cite{Christandl_2004}, in particular that for pure states it corresponds to the entanglement entropy and does not increase under catalytic LOCC, see Theorem~2 in the main text.
+Since any tripartite LOCC protocol is also bipartite with respect to any bipartition, it must be that This means that the entanglement entropy of $\ket{\phi}^{AB}$ is bounded above by $\min\left\{H\left(\psi^{A}\right),H\left(\psi^{B}\right)\right\}$.